phalcon-kit/docs/docs/core/response.md

     - [Phalcon Response Component documentation](https://docs.phalcon.io/latest/response/)
     - [Phalcon HTTP Response API](https://docs.phalcon.io/latest/api/phalcon_http/#httpresponse)

-Utilizing `Zemit\Http\Response`, developers gain a powerful tool to construct and deliver HTTP responses in a way that is both intuitive and aligned with their application's specific requirements.
-This component is integral to the efficient operation of Zemit applications, ensuring a seamless and controlled interaction between the server and the client.
+Utilizing `PhalconKit\Http\Response`, developers gain a powerful tool to construct and deliver HTTP responses in a way that is both intuitive and aligned with their application's specific requirements.
+This component is integral to the efficient operation of Phalcon Kit applications, ensuring a seamless and controlled interaction between the server and the client.